aeon-technology/docs/content/Tutorials/Mixff/mixff.md

 Click OK to close the dialogs.
 Leave other options in “Assign force field parameters” dialog unchanged, and then click Ok to begin the assignment process.
 When the job is completed, a force field will be loaded showing parameters taken from two tables.

 5. To verify the force field has been set properly.
-Use Simulation → LAMMPS command to launch a short MD simulation.
-When the job is done, using Simulation → Trajectory to see the simulation trajectory or examining LAMMPS output file to verify the simulation is carried out successfully.
+Use **Simulation/LAMMPS** command to launch a short MD simulation.
+When the job is done, using **Simulation/Trajectory** to see the simulation trajectory or examining LAMMPS output file to verify the simulation is carried out successfully.